kubernetes/node-problem-detector/README.md

 helm install stable/node-problem-detector
 ```

-Alternatively you can edit [node-problem-detector.yaml](deployment/node-problem-detector.yaml) to fit your environment.
+Alternatively, you can edit [node-problem-detector.yaml](deployment/node-problem-detector.yaml) to fit your environment.
 Set `log` volume to your system log directory (used by SystemLogMonitor).
-For  Kubernetes versions older than 1.9 use [node-problem-detector-old.yaml](deployment/node-problem-detector-old.yaml).
-Create the DaemonSet with `kubectl create -f deployment/node-problem-detector.yaml`.
-If needed, you can use a [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) to overwrite the `config` directory inside the pod.
+For Kubernetes versions older than 1.9, use [node-problem-detector-old.yaml](deployment/node-problem-detector-old.yaml).

+- Create the DaemonSet with `kubectl create -f deployment/node-problem-detector.yaml`.
+- If needed, you can use a [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) to overwrite the `config` directory inside the pod.

 ## Start Standalone